elmahio/documentation/docs/add-mcp-server-to-perplexity-ai.md

   - name: Add and search for the connector
     text: Click the Add button and search for the new connector.
   - name: Authenticate with elmah.io
     text: Click the connector in the search result.
 A browser window will open, asking you to sign in to elmah.io.
+  - name: Confirm access
-When successfully signed in, Perplexity will show a checkmark next to the connector.
+    text: After signing in, you'll see a Confirm access screen showing the destination you'll be redirected to.
+Click Continue to proceed.
+Perplexity will then show a checkmark next to the connector.
   - name: Enable the connector
     text: On the prompt page, make sure to enable the elmah.io connector to allow Perplexity to call the MCP server.
 ---